Gutek8134/AID-dice-rolling/README.md

 # Installation

 1. Create a scenario.
 2. Get into Scripts menu.
+(You need to use browser for this.)
 3. Copy files contents to corresponding fragments: sharedLibrary.js to Shared Library, inputModifier.js to Input Modifier and so on.
 4. Play the created scenario.
 You should now be able to use the commands.